Floor Heating Installation Under Hardwood

 Thanks to the assistance provided by WarmlyYours support team, who guided the homeowner throughout the installation process, the homeowner completed the job successfully.
 We have just followed up on this project and the homeowner couldn't be happier with the new heated wood floor!

-We cannot recommend installing our electric radiant floor heating system under hardwood without the use of thinset cement between the sleepers.
+Hi Dobry,<BR/> <BR/>We cannot recommend installing our electric radiant floor heating system under hardwood without the use of thinset cement between the sleepers.
 Without the cement there will not be a thermal battery to spread the heat evenly from the heating cable.
 The wires would also be exposed providing a tiger stripe effect on the floor (heat-cold-heat-cold etc.) and may be unsafe to operate.
 We cannot recommend foregoing the use of thinset cement with our Tempzone product regardless of application.
-The cement will allow the heat to build up and spread evenly across the hardwood floor.
+The cement will allow the heat to build up and spread evenly across the hardwood floor.<BR/> <BR/>If you would like, our Design Team can look at your room dimensions and design a system for your needs.
+You simply need to fax us a floor plan at 800.408.1100 and indicate the direction of the wood (south-north or east-west for instance).
+We'll then get back to you with a quote and customized installation plan that you can review to better understand how the electric floor heating system would be installed.<BR/> <BR/>Hope this helps!

 Gareth Jones on 11/18/2008